Skratymir/mudblood/docs/modules/server.rst

+Server
+====================================================================
 This chapter will teach you how to tweak the settings of your server
-====================================================================

 --------
 Settings